A1Liu/tci/README.md

 - Struct literals and array literals are allowed inside places where expressions are expected, and are type inferred.
 - No support for Goto
-- Typedefs must begin with an uppercase letter
+- Typedefs must begin with an uppercase letter, or end with `_t`, with the exception of `va_list`
-- Variables must begin with a lowercase letter
+- Variables must begin with a lowercase letter, and cannot end with `_t`

 ## Credit